10 Days Trip in Nepal May 2018

 Highlights of the trip include visiting:

 We will accommodate our clients in 4-5 star hotels whilst in Nepal.
-Package price is based on shared accomodation, Single room accomodation is is slightly more expensive.
+Package price is based on shared accomodation, Single room supplement is an additional $475.00

 We believe in and practice ecotourism.
 Every aspect of our tour is sympathetic to the Nepalese people and their cultural traditions.

-The price for the trip is $4950.00 The trip leaves on October the 8th from Australia and returns on the 23rd of October.
+The price for the trip is $4950.00 The trip leaves on May the 15th from Australia and returns on the May the 26th of October.
 See the bottom of this page for more details.
 Photography tuition is provided throughout the entire trip.

 Our tour will be welcomed with garlands as per tradition at Tribhuwan International Airport, Kathmandu followed by transfer to the hotel .